When You’re In a Relationship but Always Feel Alone

-It’s important to be aware of the fact that being alone but with your partner only destroys you little by little.
-Escape from this situation and enjoy a healthier life
+It’s important to be aware of the fact that you always feel alone even if you're with your partner.
+This will only destroy you little by little.
+Escape from this situation and enjoy a healthier life.

 When you don’t have someone by your side it can cause a sensation of fear, even dread, but imagine that you’re in a relationship with someone and you still feel alone.

 This is a situation that’s more common than you might think.
 The problem arises when you decide not to resolve it.

 When You’re With Your Partner But Still Feel Alone

 If you feel alone even when you’re with your partner, this can give rise to a deep feeling of emptiness that comes from within.
 Additionally, you may even think this emptiness is impossible to resolve because you’re already with a partner!

 Sure, you’re not technically “alone,” at least not physically.
 However, just because a person is there in body doesn’t mean they’re there in spirit.

 Sometimes you need to pay attention to the warning signs that you and your partner aren’t as close as you think.

 - They don’t listen to you or pay attention to anything you say.
 Maybe they pretend to listen, but you know they’re not.
 You surprise them by asking questions that they answer incorrectly.